 The pacifier has many nicknames and soothes millions of babies throughout the world.
 Tete, Bobo, Paci, Dummy, Binky … They’re all names for the same thing.
 Parents rank these little silicone bulbs as top priority in their day to day lives – right up there with diapers and wipes.

 But, there comes a point in your little one’s life where the risks of pacifier use outweigh the benefits.
+(Here is an article from “Pediatric Child Health” that discusses a variety of pros/cons of pacifier use, including the effects on dentition).

 You don’t want a dummy getting in the way of your little one grinning from ear to ear.